saptarshibasu/azure-study/README.md

   * Premium - Low latency, backup retention 35 days
 * Long term retention feature can be used for longer retention
 * In the vCores based medel, the serverless tier may have a warmup delay after a period of inactivity
+* **Always Encrypted** is a feature designed to protect sensitive data, such as credit card numbers or national identification numbers (for example, U.S. social security numbers), stored in Azure SQL Database or SQL Server databases
-* Two types of column encryption
+* Always Encrypted supports two types of column encryption
   * **Deterministic encryption** - Same encrypted value is produced for a given input text value.
 Less secured.
 But allows equality joins, point lookups, grouping, indexes etc.
   * **Randomised encryption** - More secured.
 But it prevents searching, grouping, indexing the encrypted fields
 * If a field is masked, non privileged users will see the data masked